engels

 In the Latin tradition, there is the cleansing by fire, which dates back as far as Ambrose and Augustine.
 Leo the Great speaks of “credendum est” (must be believed).
 In a letter from Innocent IV of 1254 (twenty years after Nymphaion), it is presented as the Latin doctrine.
 Prescribed dogma becomes purification (and not fire) when the Second Council of Lyon in 1274 adopted the creed of the Byzantine Emperor Michael VIII.

-The heresy (Dykmans' choice of words) that no one enters paradise nor hell before Judgment Day was first attributed in the West to the passagians (a Judaizing sect) around 1200, and thereafter to the Cathars.
+The heresy (Dykmans' choice of words) that no one enters paradise nor hell before Judgment Day was first attributed in the West to the passagians (a judaizing sect) around 1200, and thereafter to the Cathars.
 The scholastic theologians reacted with lightning speed to the account of the Franciscan who went to Nymphaion: in the forties of the thirteenth century the postponement of salvation until after the judgment already figures in the polemic against the Greeks.
 The great scholastics, Albertus Magnus, Bonaventure and Thomas Aquinas still speak moderately of the error of “some” Greeks.
-But the epigones of the most popular work of this genre, the “Contra Graecos” (1252) of the Dominican missionaries in Constantinople, attributed error to all Greeks.
-The “Thesaurus fidei” of the Dominican Bonaccorso of Bologna, who was working on Euboia by 1300, was made on the model of “Contra Graecos.”
+But the epigones of the most popular work of this genre, the “Contra Graecos” (1252) of the Dominican missionaries in Constantinople, attributed the error to all Greeks.
+The “Thesaurus fidei” of the dominican Bonaccorso of Bologna, who was working on Euboia by 1300, was made on the model of “Contra Graecos.”
 An excerpt from it came into the hands of John XXII in 1326.
-This too, the best known and most energetic of the popes at Avignon, was very much inclined to postpone seeing God until the last day, preached about it, but finally submitted to his theologians, who rejected this view.
+He too, the best known and most energetic of the popes at Avignon, was very much inclined to postpone seeing God until the last day, preached about it, but finally submitted to his theologians, who rejected this view.
 His successor Benedict XII (1334-42) then defined Roman doctrine by bull on Jan.
 29, 1336.

 A clear line in the Latin polemic can be identified, running from the passagians through John XXII to the Greeks at the Council of Ferrara-Florence.
-For the Roman Dominican John Lei, counselor at the council of the Latin orators and the pope wrote the work “De visione beata” (What the blessed see), a refutation of the eschatology of deferral of the Greeks.
+For the roman Dominican John Lei, counselor at the council of the Latin orators and the pope wrote the work “De visione beata” (What the blessed see), a refutation of the eschatology of deferral of the Greeks.
 Lei, however, largely used Durand de St.Pourçain's 1333 polemic against John XXII.
 Durand depended entirely on the “Summa contra Catharos et Waldenses” (1241-44) of Moneta of Cremona, who in turn copied the “Summa contra hereticos” (c.
 1200) of a certain Primicier regarding eschatology.

 The West also had a tendency in the purgatory question, from compelling logic and law thinking, to prescribe what was to be believed.
 Even in the above-mentioned polemic against the Greeks one can see a striving to make one's own positions uniform in every detail.

 The Greek Church has no clear, let alone official, teaching on the fate of souls after death.
 The tradition, which consists of Scripture, the ecumenical councils and the Greek Church Fathers, gives too little guidance for this.
 The Greeks reject fire in the state after death and before judgment, even though Gregory of Nyssa taught it.
-This one speaks plainly of a purifying fire after death, but this father was known to have been influenced by Origenism.
-Origenes taught the apokatastasis pantone, the universal return of all, including the damned, even Satan, to their original spiritual state.
+He speaks plainly of a purifying fire after death, but this father was known to have been influenced by Origenism.
+Origenes taught the apokatastasis pantoon, the universal return of all, including the damned, even Satan, to their original spiritual state.
 For Origenes, the fire of hell in this way is not eternal.
 He was condemned regarding this doctrine at the Fifth Ecumenical Council.

 For the Greeks, the temporary fire of the purgatorium evokes too many associations with the Origenist heresy.
 Thus, Gregory of Nyssa's statement is a private opinion (speculation, theologoumenon), and should not be considered the doctrine of the whole Church.
 For the Greeks, Latin fathers such as Ambrose, Augustine and Gregory the Great equally express a private opinion when they speak of a fire.
-Apparently, in addition to eternal punishment by fire, they wanted a milder form, an escape into purgatory, the Greeks reasoned.
+Apparently, in addition to eternal punishment by fire, they wanted a milder form, an escape in purgatory, the Greeks reasoned.

 Some fathers also teach a partial postponement of glorification until after the judgment.
 We know, that this was not the opinion of every Greek in Ferrara but was that of the Greek orator after June 14, Mark, palamist.

 According to palamist doctrine, before the judgment the saints see God in appearance (di' eidous) , but after it face to face (prosopon pros prosopon) however the essence (ousia) of God remains unknowable.
 One perceives the energeia, the uncreated divine action.
 These doctrines made an agreement at Ferrara seem unattainable, for first, any delay in glorification is contrary to the doctrine, laid down by Benedict XII, of seeing God directly.
-Second, Western Thomism was opposed to Palamism in its teaching on the distinction between divine essence and effect.
+Second, Western Thomism was opposed to Palamism in its teaching on the distinction between divine essence and energeia, is action.
 Third, it had to be feared, that in the Greek camp itself great disagreement would break out on this matter.
 Understandably, the emperor had forbidden discussion with the Latins about palamism.

 4.3 Discussions on purgatory.